 - Category: Side

 - Method: Baked

 Learn the tricks to making super crispy baked French fries at home!
 They contain much less fat than regular fried potatoes and they are just as tasty.

 - 2 to 4 organic russet potatoes (about 8 ounces each)

-- 1/4 cup plus 1 teaspoon canola oil
+- ¼ cup plus 1 teaspoon quality canola oil or vegetable oil

 - Sea salt and ground black pepper